 Web Design: SEO is Worthless Without You

-Despite the fact that good search engine optimization (SEO) consultants seldom make good web designers (and vice versa) both are essential for any business website as one hand washes the other, SEO and web design work together synergistically.
+Despite the fact that SEO consultants seldom make good web designers (and vice versa) both are essential for any business website as one hand washes the other, SEO and web design work together synergistically.
 Too often companies, big and small, rely solely on SEO to attract visitors to their site, forgetting about the need to convert those visitors into customers.

 Two roles helping bring you customers

 The job of SEO is to bring qualified leads to your website.
 Once they land on your website SEO has done its job.

 Then it’s up to your web design to convert those visitors into paying clients, customers or patients.
 It does that by:

 - making a good first impression (you have three seconds for that to happen)

 - making sure your website looks the same on all browsers

 - making it clear what you do or what you sell

 - creating a friendly impression so the visitor will want to patronize you